Plot armor

-Plot armor is a plot device wherein a fictional character is preserved from harm due to their necessity for the plot to proceed.
+Plot armor is a narrative trope or cliché wherein a major character in a story, particularly the protagonist, is preserved from harm (either explicitly or implicitly) due to their survival being necessary for the plot to proceed.
 The Oxford English Dictionary identified the term as originating in the 2000s, with its first reported use on the Usenet forum alt.games.dur-trs-trap.
-While protagonists and heroes within fictional works are often shielded from destruction by plot armor, their deaths in certain works function as a plot twist.
+The term is often used negatively to criticize scenes in which characters face seemingly mortal danger, when it is obvious to the audience that they will survive such scenes.
+In other cases, plot armor simply refers to the plot device of endowing a character with invulnerability or immortality.